solo-io/gloo-docs/gloo/docs/installation/enterprise/_index.md

 ---
 ## Verify your Installation

 Check that the Gloo pods and services have been created.
 Depending on your install option, you may see some differences from the following example.
-And if you choose to install Gloo into a different namespace than the default `gloo-system`, then you will need to query your chosen namespace instead.

-Check that the Gloo pods and services have been created.
-Depending on your install option, you may see some differences from the following example.
 And if you choose to install Gloo into a different namespace than the default `gloo-system`,